bodyhey/Candle3/readme.md

 - Genius Pilot: "G-Pilot" may suggest that the program is smart or advanced, similar to a pilot with high piloting skills.
 - Graphical Pilot: If the program offers a graphical interface for controlling CNC machines, the name "G-Pilot" may suggest that it is a graphics-based tool.

-*This fork is based on the `experimental` branch.
+*This fork is based on the Candle `experimental` branch.
 The main goal is to add joystick/joypad support.
 Other than that, I'm making improvements/bugfixes at my discretion.*

 *Any help is welcome!*